LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 #### Step 11: Set up the transfer from bot to human

-In this step, you set up an "escalation" to transfer the user to a human agent in LiveEngage.
+In this step, you set up an "escalation" to transfer the user to a human agent in Conversational Cloud.

 1. Return to Conversation Builder, and open the bot.